asadalpha/asadalpha/README.md

-- My name is Asad and I am an App and Web Developer,
+- My name is Asad Jawed and I am an App and Web Developer,
 - I love to work on new projects, code minimal UI, and try new Tech,

 - Anime is Love, Football is Life and Development is Everything :)